iLib-js/ilib-mono/README.md

 ## Release Notes

+### v1.4.0

+- added the ability to read json files as translated resource files
+    - if the mappings include a template and the path name matches, it will use the locale gleaned from the path name when extracting resources

 ### v1.3.0

 - added the ability to use this plugin as the output resource file format for other